Expectations for Life on Campus

 Limiting social contacts

 All LC undergraduates, both on and off campus, are being asked to limit their social contacts (your “pod”) to 4 to 6 individuals for the semester, or until circumstances warrant a new approach.
 Although you could invite people from different residential areas or off-campus to be a part of your pod, realize those individuals will not be able to socialize or visit with you in your residence halls because of our policy limiting visitations to the residence halls.
 Individuals that you invite into your pod should be people who you trust are upholding the health mitigation standards that you have learned about through our WeB4Me educational campaign or the Moodle course you completed, as well as the various communications we have sent to you over the summer.
 Although we highly recommend that you maintain social distance of at least 6 feet between you and others at all times, it is acceptable for you to have closer contacts with members of your pod.
+(For more information about forming your pod follow this link.)

 In order to keep our campus community safe, we will be monitoring the overall positivity rates for the virus on a regular basis.
 This will include testing of the entire undergraduate student body in the beginning of the semester as well as periodic random testing.